 - Experienced either educational or economic disadvantage.*

-- A demonstrated interest in a health profession (HP) and intention to apply & enroll in HP training program upon degree completion.
+A demonstrated interest in a health profession and intention to apply and enroll in a health profession training program upon degree completion.
 (Excluding nursing professions; current/future nursing students are NOT eligible.)

 - Current cumulative GPA of 3.0 or above

 - Limited exposure to health-related research & settings and / or limited access to academic and pre-professional resources i.e. tutoring, test prep, career workshops, mentoring, etc.